-Walter Reed National Military Medical Center, the Wounded Warrior Pain Initiative, and Acus Foundation are pleased to present the date, venue, agenda, and application for the fifth Military Acupuncture Refresher.
+The National Capital Region Pain Initiative and Acus Foundation are pleased to present the date, venue, agenda, and application for the sixth Military Acupuncture Refresher Program.

 1. This course is created for graduates of 220- to 300-hour medical acupuncture courses approved by the American Academy of Medical Acupuncture for diplomate eligibility in the American Board of Medical Acupuncture.
 It is intended for physicians wishing to refresh their knowledge and skills, learn new techniques, or reboot their acupuncture training to a more active, ready-to-go state.
 It is not appropriate for physicians who underwent acupuncture training more than six years ago or have not been using acupuncture regularly in clinical practice.

 2. Didactics are organized according to the needs of the class.
 Hands-on workshops augment the specific skill levels of the participants.

 3. Video and written preparation for the weekend training will be provided when you have been accepted into the program.
 You are asked to review all topics in which you feel unfamiliar or underprepared.
 The time estimated for watching the videos, completing the quizzes, and doing additional reading is 21 hours.
 The live course is 24 hours.